-In particular please note that:
+Please note that:

 ALL routine public sector business, operations and services should be treated as OFFICIAL - many departments and agencies will operate exclusively at this level.
 There is no requirement to explicitly mark routine OFFICIAL information.
 Baseline security measures should be enforced through local business processes.
-A limited subset of OFFICIAL information could have more damaging consequences (for individuals, an organisation or government generally) if it were lost, stolen or published in the media.
-This subset of information should still be managed within the 'OFFICIAL' classification tier, but may attract additional measures (generally procedural or personnel) to reinforce the 'need to know'.
-In such cases where there is a clear and justifiable requirement to reinforce the 'need to know', assets should be conspicuously marked: 'OFFICIAL-SENSITIVE'
+A limited subset of OFFICIAL information could have more damaging consequences (for individuals, an organisation or government generally) if it were lost, stolen, or published in the media.
+This subset of information should still be managed within the 'OFFICIAL' classification tier but may attract additional measures (procedural or personnel) to reinforce the 'need to know.'
+In such cases where there is a clear and justifiable requirement to reinforce the 'need to know' assets should be conspicuously marked: 'OFFICIAL-SENSITIVE'

 The document is subject to CROWN COPYRIGHT.
 It is provided in confidence under existing laws, regulations and agreements relating to the protection of data and shall be so protected.
 The information contained herein is proprietary and shall only be used for the purposes intended at release.
-It shall not be reproduced, adapted or used in, whole or in part, for any other purpose without the prior written consent of the Secretary of State for DEPT in the Government of the United Kingdom.
+It shall not be reproduced, adapted, or used in, whole or in part, for any other purpose without the prior written consent of the Secretary of State for DEPT in the Government of the United Kingdom.
+It is provided in confidence under existing laws, regulations and agreements relating to the protection of data and shall be so protected.
+The information contained herein is proprietary and shall only be used for the purposes intended at release.
+It shall not be reproduced, adapted, or used in, whole or in part, for any other purposes without the prior written consent of the Secretary of State for DEPT in the Government of the United Kingdom.

-Nothing contained herein should be construed as endorsing any particular Technical Solution to any United Kingdom Government Invitation to Tender.
+Nothing contained herein should be construed as endorsing any Technical Solution to any United Kingdom Government Invitation to Tender.